-For an alloc instruction to be well-typed, the allocation register, r31, must be in the fresh status, since otherwise, as can be seen from the operational semantics, the previously allocated data will be overwritten.
+For an alloc instruction to be well-typed, the allocation register, r31, must be in the fresh status; otherwise, as can be seen from the operational semantics, the previously allocated data will be overwritten.
 After the alloc instruction, the remainder of the instruction sequence is checked with the status of r31 changed to used(n).
-No further allocation can take place until a bump n instruction is encountered, which resets the status to fresh, corresponding again to the update in the operational semantics.
-(The need for the n argument will become clear later when translating FTAL to the actual machine instructions.)
+No further allocation can take place until a bump instruction is encountered, which resets the status to fresh, corresponding again to the update in the operational semantics.

 4.4.
-Examples
+EXAMPLES

-In this section, we give a few examples of FTAL programs to demonstrate that such a language (eventually extended with polymorphism and existentials) provides features which make it suitable for compiling high-level languages such as Java, ML, or Safe C. Our first example is the calculation of a Fibonacci number in Figure 9.
+In this section, we give a few examples of FTAL programs to demonstrate that such a language (eventually extended with polymorphism and existentials) provides features that make it suitable for compiling high-level languages such as Java, ML, or Safe C.

+Our first example is the calculation of a Fibonacci number in Figure 9.
 The C-like program at the top of the figure can be compiled to the FTAL code below it.
-The code segments fib, fib\loop and fib\return form a function, written in CPS, which calculates the Fibonacci number with index given in r1, and then passes control to the continuation function given in r30.
-The main block calls fib to calculate $F{10}$ and passes the address of the halt block as its continuation. fib initializes the loop variables and then jumps into the loop code segment fib\loop, which jumps to fib\return when the calculation is done.
+The code segments fib, fib_loop and fib_return form a function, written in continuation passing style (CPS), which calculates the Fibonacci number with index given in r1, and then passes control to the continuation function given in r30.
+The main block calls fib to calculate F{10} and passes the address of the halt block as its continuation. fib initializes the loop variables and then jumps into the loop code segment fib_loop, which jumps to fib_return when the calculation is done.

 The second example, in Figure 10, demonstrates how to use recursive types and memory allocation to handle classes and objects.
 Class c has no data fields and only one method f, which takes an object of class c and invokes its method f.
 In the main program, an object of class c is created and its method f is called with the object itself as argument.
 The program will end up in an infinite recursive call to c.f.
 In FTAL, an object of class c is represented as a recursive tuple type whose only element is a code block with an only argument of the object type c.
-The code block at label $c_f$ uses the unfold and ld instructions to extract the argument object's own method f, and then jumps to it.
-The constructor for c, inlined in the main code block, uses the alloc and bump instructions to allocate heap space for a tuple, then initializes its method f with the label $c_f$ , and folds the tuple into an object using the fold instruction.
-Similarly to $c_f$ , the main code block then extracts method f from the newly created object and jumps to it.
+The code